ANCIENT FUTURE FOREST

 The “Ancient Future Forest” installation simultaneously affects all of the viewers’ senses.
 It “feeds” their sight, hearing (by immersing them in the rustling of the leaves), smell, and touch (by enabling them to touch the trees and experience various tactile sensations).
 The structure of the installation sustains the illusion of a forest in an urban space.
 It embodies the currently popular architectural trend of the exterior seeping into the interior.
 The trees, being placed in the museum space, fill it with the special atmosphere of an ecological “holiday”, which is intended for both adults and children.
 “Ancient Future Forest” reflects the new ecological idea of getting “closer” to nature without leaving the urban environment.
 The installation enables the viewers to feel themselves at one with nature, perceive the harmony of the surrounding world, and take a break from the hubbub of city life.
 The space created by the artists is a successful example of building an ecological dendro-future.

-- — Listening to Trees across the Jordan River.
-Olga Kisseleva`s solo exhibition.
-The “Ancient Future Forest” installation is joint work of Olga Kisseleva and Lilia Chak.
-Negev Modern Art Museum, Beer-Sheva, Israel.
-Curator: Dalia Manor.
+- – Listening to Trees across the Jordan River.
+Prof. Olga Kisseleva`s solo exhibition.
+Lilia Chak participated in this exibition in her video installations and photographs in frame of her PhD research in Sorbonne.
+Negev Museum of Art, Beer-Sheva, Israel.
+Curator: Dr. Dalia Manor.

 - – Prof. Ilia Rodov,